Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.

 ## Downsides & Issues
+### This covers every battle voiceline in the game!!!
+So there might be a few characters missing lines if i missed them, or i've put the wrong voiceline ID.

 - Some voicelines cannot display speech bubbles (e.g. Devyat's Polu or Full-stop Heathcliff in Overwatch state).
 - Font may not match the base game... but you can use your own custom fonts!
 - A green icon appears in the top-right corner during battle or story, indicates you are using a custom language mod.